Photos: Shoppers flee after shooting in Bangkok shopping centre

 In Pictures

-Photos: Shoppers run after Siam Paragon mall shooting in Thailand’s Bangkok
+Shoppers run after Siam Paragon mall shooting in Thailand’s Bangkok

 Chaos erupts after gunfire is heard in the late afternoon approaching peak shopping hours at the Siam Paragon mall.

-An attacker has opened fire inside a major shopping centre in Thailand’s capital, Bangkok, killing at least one person before being arrested.
+An attacker has opened fire inside a major shopping centre in Thailand’s capital, Bangkok, killing at least two people before being arrested.

 Police said a suspect, who is a minor, was apprehended on Tuesday less than an hour after the first reported gunshots at the Siam Paragon Mall.